Toyota Tacoma Insurance Rates

 To start shopping for the cheapest Toyota Tacoma insurance rates in your area, enter your ZIP code in our free tool above.

 The average insurance rates for a Toyota Tacoma are $1,312 a year including full coverage.
-Comprehensive insurance costs approximately $272, collision costs $466, and liability costs around $416.
-Liability-only coverage costs as low as $474 a year, with high-risk coverage costing $2,832 or more.
-Teen drivers cost the most to insure at $4,948 a year or more.
+Comprehensive insurance costs an estimated $272 a year, collision costs $466, and liability is $416.
+Liability-only insurance costs around $474 a year, with high-risk driver insurance costing $2,832 or more.
+16-year-old drivers cost the most to insure at $4,948 a year or more.

 Average premium for full coverage: $1,312

-Prices include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 U.S. states and for different Tacoma trim levels.
+Rates are based on $500 physical damage deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and Tacoma trim levels.

 Price Range Variability

-For the average driver, Toyota Tacoma insurance rates go from as low as $474 for the bare minimum liability coverage to a much higher rate of $2,832 for a driver required to buy high-risk insurance.
+For the average 40-year-old driver, Toyota Tacoma insurance rates go from the low end price of $474 for just the minimum liability insurance to a high of $2,832 for a driver that may need high-risk insurance.

 Urban vs. Rural Price Range